ceNobiteElf/parserlib/README.md

 # ParserLib

 ParserLib is a C# library containing implementations of parsers for various text-based data interchange formats.
 The project started due to frustration with a certain programming environment that will not be named's substandard JSON library.

+Currently it only support JSON, but will support other formats in the future.

 ## ParserLib.Json
 Currently ParserLib fully supports JSON parsing from strings and files and is standards compliant.
 There are common deviations that are supported, such as the use of single quotation marks (`'`), however date parsing is wholly unsupported.